Victor Cazalet: Personal life

 Cazalet, who was homosexual, was a member of the social circle of gay politicians derisively called the "Glamour Boys" by Neville Chamberlain.
 Cazalet was a Christian Scientist and a member of Ninth Church of Christ, Scientist, London.
 He was a landowner and a wealthy bachelor, whose numerous social and political connections included close friendships with Winston Churchill and Anthony Eden.
-He was also the amateur squash champion in 1925, 1927, 1929 and 1930, who also played as a member of the English squash team when it won the international trophy after competing against Canada and the United States in 1927.
+He also won the British Amateur Squash Championships in 1925, 1927, 1929 and 1930 and played as a member of the English squash team when it won the international trophy after competing against Canada and the United States in 1927.
 He also played tennis competitively, including seven appearances at Wimbledon between 1922 and 1933.

 In 1936, Cazalet purchased the 400-acre Great Swifts estate near Cranbrook, Kent, demolishing the old house and building a new one in Georgian style, designed by architect Geddes Hyslop.

 Cazalet's sister, Thelma Cazalet-Keir, was a noted feminist and also a Conservative MP.
 She married journalist David Keir in August 1939.
 Cazalet's brother, Peter, who married P. G. Wodehouse's stepdaughter, Leonora, was a notable racehorse trainer who was British jump racing Champion Trainer three times and trained Queen Elizabeth The Queen Mother's racehorses.